metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 3. PowerShell module path is updated for current session only

-    Running any script will add modules from this repository to module path for current PS session only
+    - Running any script will add modules from this repository to module path for current PS session only.
+    - Once you close down (or open new) PowerShell, module path modifications are lost.

 4. All other system settings are left alone **by default** unless you demand or accept them as follows: